-Deb McCarrel, Public Policy Director
+Deb McCarrel, Director of Public Policy

 Deb McCarrel is the Director of Policy and Government Affairs for the Illinois Collaboration on Youth (ICOY).
 Deb spent 30 years within state government working to improve the lives of children and youth and transform the state systems that serve them.
 Over the course of her career she has served in a variety of capacities at several state agencies.